 One of the reasons why it is difficult to model economic systems is that there are no conservation laws.
 A typical example is that the value of a company as expressed by its stock can change rapidly and erratically.
 There are, however, some areas with conservation laws that permit accurate modeling.
 One example is the flow of products from a manufacturer to a retailer as illustrated in Figure 1.11.
 The products are physical quantities that obey a conservation law, and the system can be modeled by accounting for the number of products in the different inventories.
 There are considerable economic benefits in controlling supply chains so that products are available to customers while minimizing products that are in storage.
-The real problems are more complicated than indicated in the figure because there may be
+The real problems are more complicated than indicated in the figure because there may be many different products, there may be different factories that are geographically distributed and the factories may require raw material or subassemblies.

 Figure 1.11: Supply chain dynamics (after Forrester [For61]).
 Products flow from the producer to the customer through distributors and retailers as indicated by the solid lines.
 There are typically many factories and warehouses and even more distributors and retailers.
-The dashed lines show the upward flow of orders.
-The numbers in the circles represent the delays in the flow of information or materials.
 Multiple feedback loops are present as each agent tries to maintain the proper inventory level.